adey4/food-sales-predictions/README.md

 ### Data:
 Data was sourced from Big Mart's sales data in 2013, containing 1559 items sold across 10 outlets.
-The dataset contains 7 categorical variables and 5 numerical variables, all representing relevant information about an item or its outlet.
+The dataset contains 7 categorical variables and 5 numerical variables, all representing relevant information about an item or the store it is sold at.

 ## Methods Used